Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Hungary for 2024

 • Withdrawals are possible only via bank wire

-Hungarian laws do not have pieces of legislation that prohibit forex trading, and the National Bank of Hungary (MNB) has licensed a certain number of foreign exchange brokers.
+Hungary has no specific legislation that prohibit forex trading, and the National Bank of Hungary (MNB) has licensed a certain number of foreign exchange brokers.
 Therefore, you do not need to worry about facing potential legal repercussions for partaking in forex trading if you are a Hungarian resident.
-You can pay a visit to the MNB’s website at: https://www.mnb.hu/ for further information on forex trading regulations in Hungary.
+You can pay a visit to the MNB’s website for further information on forex trading regulations in Hungary.

-Apart from the MNB, Cyprus Securities and Exchange Commission (CySEC) is another regulator that has given its seal of approval to a number of Hungary-friendly brokers, and many brokers are also licensed by other financial watchdogs across countries that are members of the European Union or jurisdictions considered to be a part of the European Economic Area.
+Apart from the MNB, the Cyprus Securities and Exchange Commission (CySEC) is another regulator that has given its seal of approval to a number of Hungary-friendly brokers, and many brokers are also licensed by other financial watchdogs across countries that are members of the European Union or jurisdictions considered to be a part of the European Economic Area.
+Offering forex binary options and advertising them to retail traders from Hungary is prohibited in line with the product intervention measures introduced by the European Securities and Markets Authority (ESMA) in 2018.
+Trading forex through contracts for difference (CFDs) is allowed, albeit with certain restrictions for retail clients.

 MNB Regulation info